 - Review the job description.
-Make a list of qualities or skills that are mentioned in the job posting and take notes on how your experience fits those qualifications. - Research the company.
+Make a list of qualities or skills that are mentioned in the job posting and make notes on how your experience fits those qualifications. - Research the company.
 Take a look at the company's website.
 Read some of its recent press releases.
 Read some of the company's reviews.
 Taking the time to research the company will help you prepare to answer potential questions.
 Make a list of any questions you might want to ask the interviewer. - Practice.
 It can help to practice an in-person interview or a phone interview with a friend or family member beforehand. - Your social media can help or hurt you.
-According to a recent

-CareerBuilder survey, "seven in ten employers (70 percent) use social networking sites to research job candidates during hiring process.
+According to a recent CareerBuilder survey, "seven in ten employers (70 percent) use social networking sites to research job candidates during their hiring process.
 Nearly half of employers (48 percent) check up on current employees on social media.2" Consider that a potential employer might review your recent social media posts before inviting you for an interview, so think twice before posting something silly or potentially embarrassing.
 Social media can be a good way to highlight recent accomplishments.
 It can also be a good way to network with professionals in your industry and search for additional job opportunities.

 - Dress accordingly.
 First impressions do matter, so business attire is a safe bet.
 You want to project a professional, well-groomed appearance. - What to bring.
 Bring extra copies of your resume, your list of prepared questions, a notepad or binder and a pen, along with a printed copy of your business references.
-If it is appropriate for the position, bring a portfolio of samples of your previous work.
+If it is appropriate for the position, bring a portfolio of samples of your previous work. - What not to bring.
+Don't bring your cellphone, or at the very least, turn it off so it does not ring or buzz in your pocket or purse.